Australian Specialty Coffee Beans – Fresh, Premium & Locally Roasted

 MEL

-What is Specialty Coffee?
+What Is Specialty Coffee?

-This grading considers factors like sweetness, acidity, body, balance, uniformity, and the absence of defects.
+Specialty coffee is not a brand or a style — it's a quality standard.
+The Specialty Coffee Association (SCA) grades coffee on a 100-point scale, and any coffee scoring 80 points or above qualifies as specialty grade.
+The grading considers sweetness, acidity, body, balance, uniformity, and the absence of defects.
 Specialty coffee is always traceable — you know exactly what farm it came from, what variety it is, and how it was processed.

-• Specialty coffee — single origin or curated blends, freshly roasted, graded 80+, prepared with precision
+• Specialty coffee — single origin or curated blends, freshly roasted, graded 80+, prepared with precision.

-• Commercial coffee — mass-produced blends, often stale, lower grade beans, inconsistent quality
+• Commercial coffee — mass-produced blends, often stale, lower-grade beans, inconsistent quality.

 In Australia, the specialty coffee standard is the baseline expectation — not a luxury.
 Most independent cafés serve specialty-grade coffee as their default.

-Why Australia is Known for Specialty Coffee
+Why Australia Is Known for Specialty Coffee

-Melbourne and Sydney have more independent specialty cafes per capita than almost anywhere in the world.
-The cafe is a social institution in Australia — not just a place to grab coffee on the way to work, but a destination in itself.
+Melbourne and Sydney have more independent specialty cafés per capita than almost anywhere in the world.
+The café is a social institution in Australia — not just a place to grab coffee on the way to work, but a destination in itself.

-Premium Beans and Roasting
+Premium beans and roasting

 Australia doesn't grow large quantities of commercial coffee (though small crops exist in Queensland), but it imports and roasts some of the finest green beans on earth — single origins from Ethiopia, Colombia, Yemen, and beyond — with exceptional care and technical skill.